Brian Kapinos, Ed.D.

 Bio: Brian Kapinos holds a doctoral degree in Educational Leadership from the University of Hartford and serves as the Interim Executive Director of Advising Operations and Strategy for Connecticut State Community College.
 Dr. Kapinos has worked in higher education for the over 10 years, holding various roles in academic advising and academic affairs as well as several adjunct faculty roles within the Massachusetts Community College system.
 Dr. Kapinos is also a part-time faculty member in the Doctoral Program for Educational Leadership at the University of Hartford.
 Finally, Dr. Kapinos’ research focus is on advising systems, middle management, and the coordination of advising services within community colleges and serves as a reviewer for several academic journals including the NACADA Review, Journal of College Student Retention: Research, Theory and Practice, the Journal of Applied Research in the Community College, and others.

-Courses taught: EDLR 5105 - Structured Dialogue in Student Affairs
+Courses taught: EDLR 5126 - Inclusion and Equity in Higher Education and Student Affairs